Crohn's disease: Respiratory

-Considering extraintestinal manifestations of CD, those involving the lung are relatively rare.
+Considering extraintestinal manifestations of Crohn's disease, those involving the lung are relatively rare.
 However, there is a wide array of lung manifestations, ranging from subclinical alterations, airway diseases and lung parenchymal diseases to pleural diseases and drug-related diseases.
 The most frequent manifestation is bronchial inflammation and suppuration with or without bronchiectasis.
-There are a number of mechanisms by which the lungs may become involved in CD.
+There are a number of mechanisms by which the lungs may become involved in Crohn's disease.
 These include the same embryological origin of the lung and gastrointestinal tract by ancestral intestine, similar immune systems in the pulmonary and intestinal mucosa, the presence of circulating immune complexes and auto-antibodies, and the adverse pulmonary effects of some drugs.
-A complete list of known pulmonary manifestations include: Fibrosing alveolitis, Pulmonary vasculitis, Apical fibrosis, Bronchiectasis, Bronchitis, Bronchiolitis, Tracheal stenosis, Granulomatous lung disease, and Abnormal pulmonary function.
+A complete list of known pulmonary manifestations include: fibrosing alveolitis, pulmonary vasculitis, apical fibrosis, bronchiectasis, bronchitis, bronchiolitis, tracheal stenosis, granulomatous lung disease, and abnormal pulmonary function.

 Musculoskeletal

 Crohn's disease is associated with a type of rheumatologic disease known as seronegative spondyloarthropathy.
 This group of diseases is characterized by inflammation of one or more joints (arthritis) or muscle insertions (enthesitis).
 The arthritis in Crohn's disease can be divided into two types.
 The first type affects larger weight-bearing joints such as the knee (most common), hips, shoulders, wrists, or elbows.
 The second type symmetrically involves five or more of the small joints of the hands and feet.
 The arthritis may also involve the spine, leading to ankylosing spondylitis if the entire spine is involved, or simply sacroiliitis if only the sacroiliac joint is involved.
-The symptoms of arthritis include painful, warm, swollen, stiff joints, and loss of joint mobility or function.

 Crohn's disease increases the risk of osteoporosis or thinning of the bones.
 Individuals with osteoporosis are at increased risk of bone fractures.

 Dermatological

 Crohn's disease may also involve the skin, blood, and endocrine system.
 Erythema nodosum is the most common type of skin problem, occurring in around 8% of people with Crohn's disease, producing raised, tender red nodules usually appearing on the shins.
 Erythema nodosum is due to inflammation of the underlying subcutaneous tissue, and is characterized by septal panniculitis.

 Pyoderma gangrenosum is a less common skin problem, occurring in under 2%, and is typically a painful ulcerating nodule.

 Clubbing, a deformity of the ends of the fingers, may also be a result of Crohn's disease.

-Other very rare dermatological manifestations include: Pyostomatitis vegetans, Psoriasis, Erythema multiforme, Epidermolysis bullosa acquista (described in a case report), and Metastatic CD (the spread of Crohn's inflammation to the skin).
-It is unknown if Sweet's Syndrome is connected to Crohn's disease.
+Other very rare dermatological manifestations include: pyostomatitis vegetans, erythema multiforme, epidermolysis bullosa acquista (described in a case report), and metastatic Crohn's disease (the spread of Crohn's inflammation to the skin).
+It is unknown if Sweet's syndrome is connected to Crohn's disease.